Mr. Bojangles - guitar chords and comments

 come on dance"

-The words of this song are a bit freewheeling and confusing: they don't follow the melody sceme note by note, and are partially recited - so don't take this one to public on the fly and spot.
+The words of this song are a bit freewheeling and confusing: they don't follow the melody sceme note by note, and are partially recited - so don't take this one to public on the fly.

 G major